How to Make the Best Peach Clafoutis

 Sweetened Whipped Cream

-• In a mixed or with an immersion blender, whip the remaining 1 cup of heavy cream just until soft peaks begin to form.
+• In a mixer or with an immersion blender, whip the remaining 1 cup of heavy cream just until soft peaks begin to form.
 Add the confectioner's sugar and vanilla.
 Whip again for a few seconds.

 Notes